pombredanne/bfi/README.md

 See [implementation](implementation.md) first for overview of how it works.

 I see this as a index you would turn on per collection with all document (and subdocument) elements automatically added as records are inserted or updated.
-Below is an example of the way an auto-indexer should generate strings to pass to BFI.
+Below is an example of the way an indexer should generate strings to pass to BFI.

 ```json
 {